Karmabunny/kbrdb/README.md

 This library wouldn't ever try to _hide_ features behind target versions, but perhaps it could help smooth out any differences.
 Lua scripting could polyfill a lot of things tbh.

-For example, `BRPOPLPUSH` is deprecated in v6.2 and might be removed in the distance future.
+For example, `BRPOPLPUSH` is deprecated in v6.2 and might be removed in the distant future.
 In this case, the library would be able to dynamically replace (based on the server version) this with `BLMOVE`.

 ### Config